Gigitsu/torchpress/blogs/deep_learning_with_torch_step_4_nngraph.md

 model = nn.gModule({h1},{h2})
 ```

-This image above describes a multi layer perceptron with 2 hidden layers.
+The code above describes a multi layer perceptron with 2 hidden layers.
 The first layer `h1`  is a Linear transformation from 20 to 10.
 The second layer gets an input of size 10 and an output of size 1 and takes as input the layer `h1`.
 This means that there is an edge the goes out from `h1` and enters into `h2`.

-Finally we make `model` calling `nn.gModule` with `h1` and `h2` as parameters. `nn.gModule` takes 2 input: a `table` of `nodes` that are the inputs of the `nn` and  a `table` of outpus `nodes`.
+Finally we make `model` calling `nn.gModule` with `h1` and `h2` as parameters. `nn.gModule` takes 2 input: a `table` of `nodes` that are the inputs of the `nn` and  a `table` of outputs `nodes`.

 Using `graphviz` we can plot the neural network in in the example above.